 The ratio of cost of real estate to total revenues slightly increased to 54% coming from 53% in 2020 and 51% in 2019.
-This is due to initial recognition Balmori Suites (formerly Aruga Makati) which was launched in 2021 and with significant construction accomplishment by end of 2021.
+This is due to initial revenue and cost recognition of Balmori Suites (formerly Aruga Makati) which was launched in 2021 and with significant construction accomplishment by end of 2021.